 The state fiscal year begins July 1.

 The Council elects Chair and Vice Chair.
+The Chair will review attendance of SRC-B members to ensure compliance with the bylaws regarding unexcused absences and take appropriate action if necessary.

 The Chair, with Council approval, appoints a Budget Task Force to get updates on the current status of expenditures and to propose any necessary refinements in the Resource Plan for the current fiscal year at the April SRC-B meeting.